page title icon Topstep Futures Review – Rules, Pros, Cons & Promos (2023)

 Topstep offers three choices when you sign up, based on the amount of buying power you prefer.
 You can choose accounts with $50K, $100K, or $150K.
 Obviously the more buying power you want, the more you will have to spend.

-Currently the $50K account costs $165 per month, but you can knock 20% off that total if you sign up with them here.
+Currently the $50K account costs just $49 a month, down from $165 per month, so lock in that price and sign up with them here.

-When you graduate to a funded trading account, you can choose between a Pro Account, which is still a simulated account but pays out in real money, or a Funded Account, which is the real deal.
+When you graduate to a funded trading account, you can choose between a Express Funded Account, which is still a simulated account but pays out in real money, or a Live Funded Account, which is the real deal.

-The benefit of the Pro Account is that it’s completely free—no exchange fees or Topstep fees, plus you get to keep 100% of your first $10,000 in profits.
-Once you meet profit objectives in the Pro Account you can graduate to the Premium Funded Account with a positive account balance.
+The benefit of the Express Funded Account is that there’s a $149 activation fee and that’s it—no exchange fees or Topstep fees, plus you get to keep 100% of your first $10,000 in profits.

 Is Topstep regulated?